fieryhenry/battlecats/README.md

 - [ ] Some animations are broken
 - [ ] Can't really scroll in the upgrade menu
-- [ ] Freezing if too many enimies die
+- [ ] Freezing if too many enemies die
+- [ ] Cat cannon firing strangely

 List is not exhaustive, there are probably lots of other issues that I haven't noticed yet.